 Cornucopia II fortunately comes to the forager’s rescue.
 On page 148 in reference to S. rhombifolia it says: “The leaves are used as a tea substitute in some parts of the Canary Island and Mexico.
 As a leafy vegetable they contain about 7.4% protein.”
 There is no mention of S. acuta in Cornucopia II.
 I know someone who ate 10 Sida leaves raw and didn’t experience anything.
 Then again he’s a young man who drinks a lot of coffee so the effect of the ephedrine might get lost.

 It is because of the ephedrine that the species come with many warnings.
 Ephedrine is used to dilate asthmatic lungs, and can drive up your heart rate and blood pressure.
 In Florida, for example, ephedrine is a prescription drug.
 However over the counter preparations for medicinal uses can be sold if they have no more than 5 milligrams per dose.
+In Florida it is illegal to give ephedrine in pill from to anyone under the age of 18.
+The statue also specifically mentions Sida cordifolia, as if it is the main culprit.
+Pill form seems to be the only illegal delivery method and then only to those under 18.
+The fine is small, $100 first offense, $1000 fourth offense.

 While ephedrine can be used by asthmatics it can have side effects.
 Preparations say don’t use if: You have high blood pressure, heart disease, an irregular heartbeat, thyroid disease, diabetes, or difficulty in urination due to enlargement of the prostate gland or other severe heart problems.
 It should also be avoided if you are taking a MAO inhibitor.
 Ephedrine and pseudoephedrine are closely related drugs and similar to the hormone epinephrine.
 When I did a lot of diving and snorkeling I used to take a half a dose of Sudafed to keep my sinuses clear underwater.
 While such preparations in low-doses are not prescription they are controlled and have to be handed over from the pharmacist personally.
 The chemical is used to make illegal stimulants so tabs are kept on how much is purchased.